postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 </div>

-A common problem with data science and machine learning tutorials is the published and studied data sets are often nothing like what you’ll find in industry.
+A common problem with data science and machine learning tutorials is the published and studied datasets are often nothing like what you’ll find in industry.

 <center markdown>